-(1) Assumes a price per share of our common stock of \$10.00, which represents the assumed initial public offering price set forth on the cover of this prospectus.
+(1) Value upon termination is calculated using a value for our common stock of \$10.00 per share, the initial public offering price set forth on the cover of this prospectus.

 Payment to Dr. Barsoum for Termination Without Cause

 Pursuant to our letter agreement with Dr. Barsoum, in the event of termination without cause, Dr. Barsoum is entitled to a one-time severance payment on the date of termination equal to three months of base pay, which as of December 31, 2006, would equal \$57,000.
 Pursuant to the terms of our letter agreement with Dr. Barsoum, "cause" means (i) an act of dishonesty demonstrating lack of integrity or moral turpitude, (ii) willful or persistent inattention to the services and duties required in connection with his employment, including failure to comply with all applicable laws and regulations after notice and failure to cure within 30 days or (iii) conviction of any felonious criminal act.